calculators

 Tool Definition Quality

-Each tool targets a distinct financial calculation: Coast FIRE, FIRE target, Swiss property tax, portfolio returns, and wealth plan projection.
-There is no overlap or ambiguity between their purposes.
+Each tool targets a clearly distinct financial calculation or data retrieval purpose.
+Coast FIRE, FIRE target, Swiss property tax, portfolio returns, wealth projection, and rebalancing have no overlapping responsibilities.

 Available Tools